Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 ## Virtual Machines page
-To get to the *Virtual Machines page* select the **Virtual Machines** from the VIRTUAL DATACENTER block in the *side-bar menu*:
+To get to the *Virtual Machines page*, select the **Virtual Machines** from the VIRTUAL DATACENTER block in the *side-bar menu*:
 ![](../../../assets/images/vms/1-vm.png?classes=border,shadow)

-On this page you can find all created Virtual Machines in the current Project of the selected Organization with their *Headers, Create button, Search bar* and *Actions icon*, which opens a list of available management actions for the selected VM:
+On this page you can find all created Virtual Machines in the current Project of the selected Organization, with their *Headers, Create button, Search bar* and *Actions icon*, which opens a list of available management actions for the selected VM:
 ![](../../../assets/images/vms/2-vm.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions:
 - *Start* - this option is used to start the VM if it was stoppedd;
 - *Stop* - this option is used to stop the VM;
 - *Soft reboot* - this option is used a graceful shut down and restart of the VM;
-- *Edit* - this option is used to to change VM's name;
+- *Edit* - this option is used to change VM's name;
 - *Resize* - this option is used to change the Flavor for the VM;
 - *Delete* - this option is for VM removing;
 - *Remote console* - this option is used to use remote console for VM;
 - *Download RDP file* - this option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs;

 ## Create Linux Virtual Machine
-To create new Linux VM do the following:
+To create new Linux VM, do the following:
 - go to the *Virtual Machines page* and click on the CREATE VM icon in the upper left corner;
 - fill in the form on the next opened *Create Virtual Machine window* and click on the CREATE icon:
 ![](../../../assets/images/vms/3-vm.png?classes=border,shadow)